 |Molecules||Groups of atoms bonded together to do one thing|

 |Organisms||Groups of molecules joined together to form a complex section of an interface|

 |Templates||Groups of organisms stitched together to form pages|

 |Pages||Pages are specific instances of templates.
 These are what end users ultimately see|

 Atomic design comprises designs spanning from abstract to concrete.
-Because of this, we can create products that are both visually consistent, yet have each retain distinct features.
-And by assembling rather than deconstructing, we are crafting a system right out of the gate instead of cherry picking patterns after the fact.
+Because of this, we can create products that are visually consistent, yet retain distinctive features.
+And by assembling rather than deconstructing, we are crafting an efficient design system to help you save time and effort.